Loyd D. Bastin

 About Me

 I have worked to incorporate sustainability into all of my courses.
-I also led the redesign of the organic chemistry curriculum to incorporate green chemistry into the lecture and laboratory courses, and I led efforts to have Widener become the first Pennsylvania institution to sign the Green Chemistry Commitment.
+I led the redesign of the organic chemistry curriculum to incorporate green chemistry into the lecture and laboratory courses.
+Additionally, I led efforts to have Widener become the first Pennsylvania institution to sign Beyond Benign's Green Chemistry Commitment.
+Recently, I have leveraged green chemistry and sustainability to engage my students in community and political engagement projects that include the development of white papers on current environmental issues and the presentation of those white papers to local and state representatives.

 Research Interests

 My research with Widener undergraduate students focuses on the development of greener syntheses of pharmaceuticals.
-Currently we are working on the greener synthesis of isoxazole derivatives, which serve as building blocks for pharmaceuticals used as anticonvulsants, antiepileptics, and antimicrobials.
-To 'green' the synthetic process, we aim to reduce waste and to find alternative chemicals to use as reagents to replace those that are corrosive, toxic, volatile, and sometimes carcinogenic.
+Currently we are working on the greener synthesis of isoxazole and maleimide derivatives.
+We look to 'green' the synthetic process by reducing waste, using greener reagents, and designing for energy efficiency.

 Publications